What’s the Difference Between Home Insurance and Home Warranty Coverage?

 A home warranty is meant to save homeowners money and insure against the high costs of inevitable home repairs.
 With the right plan, you will spend less on coverage than you would have spent paying for home repairs out of pocket.

-How to Choose Between Insurance and a Warranty?
+How to Choose Between Home Insurance and a Home Warranty

-Home insurance covers your home and belongings in the event of theft, natural disaster, or some other calamity.
-A home warranty covers specific home appliances and system components, and it can provide some home services, such as pest control or gutter cleaning.
+Home insurance covers your home and belongings in the event of theft, natural disaster, or other calamity.
+A home warranty covers specific home appliances and system components and can provide some home services, such as pest control or gutter cleaning.

-Think of it this way: If your washing machine malfunctions and requires a repairperson, you would file a claim with your warranty provider.
-If a tree falls on your home and crushes your washing machine in the process, you would file a claim with your insurance company.
-These policies are meant to complement each other, not compete with each other.
+Think of it this way: If your washing machine malfunctions and requires a repairperson, you would file a claim with your home warranty provider.
+If a tree falls on your home and crushes your washing machine, you file a claim with your insurance company.
+These policies are meant to complement each other, not compete.

 Home Warranty Vs. Appliance Warranty